metaseed/angular-training/content/reactive-forms.md

 }
 ```

-- Note: validators can also be defined as plain functions
+- Notes: validators can also be defined as plain functions
 - And we really ought to put our validators in their own files...

 ---